 Our Supporting Hands volunteers provide informal support, we are not full-time cleaners or gardeners.
 Also, we do not represent a care package to our patients and cannot help with personal care.
 We are not a clinical service, and as such cannot advise on medical matters, or help administer medication.

 Who can benefit?

-The Supporting Hands service is available for patients of Rennie Grove’s South Bucks and Wycombe Hospice at Home teams and their carers/family members.
+The Supporting Hands service is available for all patients of Rennie Grove’s Hospice at Home service and their carers/family members.